 I was just thinking yesterday about how it is when we run from our calling, even under the guise of pursuing the gifts God has given us.
 For example, the Lord gave my dad a gift to be able to fix airplanes.
 But if my dad were to go and work on missionary airplanes right now instead of following the calling the Lord has placed on him, my dad would be disobedient.
 True, someone needs to fix the missionary airplanes of the world, and true, my dad has that gift, but is that my dad’s calling?
 Is it what the Lord specifically led him to do?
 No!

 Someday we will all understand why my dad has that gift but (at least for now) doesn’t have the calling to fix missionary airplanes.
 Today it may not make sense, but it does to God, and that’s what matters.
-Even if it’s just for one particular instance in the future, my dad has that gift for a reason.
+Even if it’s just for one particular instance in the future (or even if that instance has already come and gone), my dad has that gift for a reason.

 My point in saying this is: God has an amazing adventure for you, and you need not run from it, even if that means you need to stay put.
 Follow what He has in store for you, and take your eyes off the talents He’s given you and toward His will for the moment (which may or may not involve those talents).
 He’ll take you grand places, even if you never move a mile.